Goodbye Ireland! We had a great time!

 Like most ancient monuments, it's now being crowded in by urban creep.
 You can see Stonehenge from the roadway in the background.
 A few years ago, you could walk right up to the stones, but due to vandalism and wear, the stones are roped off and you can only walk around the perimeter.

 Mr. Spock said that the stones in Stonehenge line up with other sacred sites in the UK and around the world, like the Great Pyramids of Egypt.
 The type of stones are not found in Salisbury and were carried hundreds of miles to be placed here to harness mystical, magical energies.
-But for what purpose?
+But for what mysterious purpose?
 Dun-dun-DAAAAH!

 Although not explicitly stated, he seemed to imply alien forces at work.
 Which is both totally cool and highly logical.